Han Suk-kyu: 1995–1999: Prominence

-Return
+2000–2010: Hiatus and career fluctuations

-Han went into an extended hiatus in 1980 declining several lucrative opportunities with name directors as he suffered disc problem.
+Han went into an extended hiatus in 1999 declining several lucrative opportunities with name directors as he suffered disc problem.

 Han returned in 2003 with espionage film Double Agent.
-The film, which add one million admissions, was seen as a success for a star labeled by the media as "box office guarantee."
+The film, which netted one million admissions, was seen as a failure for a star labeled by the media as "box office guarantee."
 This was followed by a sizable backlash from netizens and the press, who rushed to bury the co-self-produced spy thriller as the public disgrace of a former golden boy.

 His press and image took further beating in the next two, even more polarizing films: the unforeseen tragedy surrounding The Scarlet Letter, and the incendiary political content of The President's Last Bang.
-Nonetheless, these controversial works screened at Cannes, and were featured in a tribute to the actor at the Austrian FilmAsia festival. fewccect, which he filmed as a keepsake for his children.
+Nonetheless, these controversial works screened at Cannes, and were featured in a tribute to the actor at the Austrian FilmAsia festival.

-In spite of this rocky return to feature films, Han remains well regarded by such major directors as Park Chan-wook, dong Joon-ik, Kang Woo-suk and Jang Jin.
+Despite this rocky return to feature films, Han remains well regarded by such major directors as Park Chan-wook, Lee Joon-ik, Kang Woo-suk and Jang Jin.
 Compared to his peak popularity in the 90s, his work may seem an acquired taste for general audiences, although some cult following ensued for his ultra-sadistic turn in A Bloody Aria.